The R&A

-The R&A (or more formally, the R&A Trust Company (No. 1) Limited) is the collective name of a group of companies that together play a significant role within the game of golf.
-Historically, "the R&A" was a colloquial name for the Royal and Ancient Golf Club of St Andrews; in 2004, the club spun off its previous governance and tournament organisation roles into the current R&A group, with the club itself reverting to a private members-only club.
-The R&A is based in St Andrews in Scotland.
-The R&A is the sole owner of three subsidiary companies: R&A Rules Limited, R&A Championships Limited, and R&A Group Services Limited.
+The R&A (formally the R&A Trust Company (No. 1) Limited) is the collective name of a group of companies that together play a significant role in the game of golf.
+Historically, "the R&A" was a colloquial name for the Royal and Ancient Golf Club of St Andrews; in 2004, the club spun off its previous governance and tournament organisation roles into the current R&A group, and the club itself reverted to a private members-only club.
+The R&A is based in St Andrews, Scotland, and is the sole owner of three subsidiary companies: R&A Rules Limited, R&A Championships Limited, and R&A Group Services Limited.

 R&A Rules Limited is one of the governing bodies of golf worldwide, alongside the United States Golf Association (USGA).
-The USGA governs in the United States and Mexico, and the R&A in the rest of the world.
-They both share a single code for the Rules of Golf, Rules of Amateur Status, Equipment Standards and World Amateur Golf Rankings.
+The USGA governs in the United States and Mexico, while the R&A governs in the rest of the world.
+They share a single code for the rules of golf, rules of amateur status, equipment standards and the World Amateur Golf rankings.

-R&A Championships Limited organises The Open Championship, which is the world's oldest international men's major golf championship; the Women's British Open; the Senior Open Championship; plus the Walker Cup and Curtis Cup.
+R&A Championships Limited organises The Open Championship, which is the world's oldest international men's major golf championship; the Women's British Open; the Senior Open Championship; as well as the Walker Cup and Curtis Cup.

 The Royal and Ancient Golf Club founded what is now the Official World Golf Ranking for male professionals in 1986, and the R&A introduced the World Amateur Golf Ranking for male amateurs in 2007.
 The R&A also owns and operates the R&A World Golf Museum.

 Rules of golf

-The R&A cooperates with the USGA in producing and regularly revising the "Rules of Golf", and the two bodies have issued the rules jointly since 1952.
-The "Rules of Golf" are revised on a four-year cycle.
-From 1990 for the first time a single common set of Rules applied throughout the world.
-The two bodies also collaborate on the corresponding rule interpretative work, "Decisions on the Rules of Golf", which is reviewed on a two-year cycle.
+The R&A cooperates with the USGA in producing and regularly revising the rules of golf, and the two bodies have issued rules jointly since 1952.
+The rules are revised on a four-year cycle.
+From 1990 for the first time a single set of rules applied throughout the world.
+The two bodies also collaborate on the corresponding interpretive publication "Decisions on the Rules of Golf", which is reviewed on a two-year cycle.
 Additionally, the R&A is involved in formulating technical specifications for golf equipment, which were first issued 1 January 2019.